Effective Exchange Interactions for Bad Metals and Implications for Iron-based Superconductors

-{\it Discussions:~} The slave-rotor method can also be generalized to the multi-orbital cases \cite{Florens2004,Ko2011a}.
-From integrating out the incoherent spectra of the slave rotors, we will again get four-spinon interactions.
+Then the superexchange interaction $J_{\text{eff}}$ is computed in the same way via the two orbital slave rotor model with the renormalized $\tilde{U}$, either between the spinons, or the spin-$1$ operators.
+We always find that $J_{\text{eff}}$ peak at $U_c$, even though the value of $U_c$ is modified due to $J_H$.
+Numerical results for fixed $J_H = 0.2 U$ among spinons are plotted as functions of $U$ in Fig. (\ref{fig:JeffU}).
 These interactions are more complex, because the appropriate spinon bilinears may not only involve the spin degrees of freedom, but also the orbital ones.
 The form of the latter will depend on the filling factors.
 Here we will concentrate on the interactions that involve only the spins, in which case the effective interaction will be the on-site Hund's couplings and intersite exchange interactions of the following form \cite{Si2008}: $\sum_{ij,\tau\tau'} J_{ij}^{\tau\tau'} {\bf S}_i^{\tau} \cdot {\bf S}_j^{\tau'}$, where $\tau,\tau'$ label the orbitals.
 The exchange interaction forms a matrix in the orbital basis.
-The individual matrix element, $J_{ij}^{\tau\tau'}$, can be calculated within the framework we have presented here, and will depend on $U$ in a way similar to our results presented above for the single-orbital case.

-We have used the slave rotor approach here as a means to capture the incoherent part of the electron spectral weight.
-An attractive alternative approach is a slave-spin method, either in the Z$_2$ form \cite{Medici2005} or in the U(1) form \cite{Yu2012c}.
-The U(1) formulation, in particular, properly describes the Mott insulating phase and should therefore be able to capture the incoherent part of the electron spectral weight in a similar fashion.
+{\it Discussions:~} We have used the slave rotor approach here as a means to capture the incoherent part of the electron spectral weight.
+An attractive alternative approach is a slave-spin method, either in the Z$_2$ form \cite{Medici2005} or in the $U(1)$ form \cite{Yu2012c}.
+The $U(1)$ formulation, in particular, properly describes the Mott insulating phase and should therefore be able to capture the incoherent part of the electron spectral weight in a similar fashion.
 This approach could be advantageous to understanding the dependence of the exchange interactions on the Hund's coupling \cite{Bascones2012b}.
 Nonetheless, our procedure presented here already provides the conceptual basis for deriving the exchange interactions in the bad-metal regime (in other words, not just on the insulating side).

+Although beyond the saddle point, a strongly coupled gauge theory is found \cite{Lee2005}, the high energy part of the spectrum does {\it not} involve a strongly coupled gauge theory.
+Provided $U/t$ is not too small (i.e., provided we stay in the bad-metal regime), the effect is not important.
+The calculation of the exchange interaction can be done with a low-energy cutoff in the integration over the slave-rotor spectral functions, and the result is insensitive to this cutoff.